open-mmlab/mmcv/docs/en/get_started/installation.md

 mmcv-full is only compiled on PyTorch 1.x.0 because the compatibility usually holds between 1.x.0 and 1.x.1.
 If your PyTorch version is 1.x.1, you can install mmcv-full compiled with PyTorch 1.x.0 and it usually works well.
-For example, if your PyTorch version is 1.8.1 and CUDA version is 11.1, you can use the following command to install mmcv-full.
+For example, if your PyTorch version is 1.8.1, you can feel free to choose 1.8.x.
 :::

 :::{note}